Discovering India in 30 Days

 It was opened in January 2025, so by the time we visited in October it had not even been open for a year and you could tell that everything was super new.
 During our stay we were the only guests and all the employees (20 maybe?) were just waiting for us to do something which was a very interesting scenario.
 We usually don‘t go to hotels like that so we were not used to this.

 We had two suites which were huge, one with a private pool and one with a small garden for 150€ for one night.
 For dinner we just ate at the hotel because there was nothing nearby and it was pretty good.
-After dinner they invited us to watch a traditional dance, the dance was really nice but it was such an awkward situation since we were the only guests.
+After dinner they invited us to watch a traditional dance, the dance was really nice but we were quite tired from the driving and I was a little sick so we weren’t able to watch the whole performance.

 Jaipur